Improve SEO Ranking

 - Twitter because some people have feeds based upon hashtags

-- Linkedin because you likely have a strong network there
+- Linkedin because you likely have a strong professional network there

 - Instagram, Pinterest, Slideshare, etc. for visual search